 When using the SPI interface, the data outputs and DCO can be independently three-stated by using the programmable external MODE pin.
-The MODE pin (OEB) function is enabled via Bits[6:5] of Register 0x08.
+The OEB function of the MODE pin is enabled via Bits[6:5] of Register 0x08.

-If the MODE pin is configured to operate in traditional OEB mode, and the MODE pin is low, the output data drivers and DCOs are enabled.
+If the MODE pin is configured to operate in traditional OEB mode and the MODE pin is low, the output data drivers and DCOs are enabled.
 If the MODE pin is high, the output data drivers and DCOs are placed in a high impedance state.
 This OEB function is not intended for rapid access to the data bus.
-Note the MODE pin is referenced to the digital output driver supply (DRVDD) and should not exceed that supply voltage.
+Note that the MODE pin is referenced to the digital output driver supply (DRVDD) and should not exceed that supply voltage.